-We have been speaking of the wonderfully transforming power of the Spirit, then, not to bring condemnation.
+We have been speaking of the wonderfully transforming power of the Spirit, then, not in order to bring condemnation.
 The purpose has been to give sight of that entirely new capacity that all have in Christ-so that each one may wholeheartedly embrace their present calling in Him.

 It is so important to understand that the Father is never condemning of His chosen heirs.
-When they are struggling to resist the flesh, the attitude of His yearning heart of love is, "My child, you're so much better than that in My Son!"
+When they are struggling, the attitude of His yearning heart of love is, "My child, see what I have made you to be in My Son!"